Gheorghe Funar

-Gheorghe Funar (/ro/; born September 29, 1949, in Sânnicolau Mare, Timiș County, Socialist Republic of Romania) is a nationalist Romanian politician, who rose to fame as a controversial mayor of Cluj-Napoca between 1992 and 2004.
+Gheorghe Funar (Note: /ro/) (born September 29, 1949, in Sânnicolau Mare, Timiș County, Socialist Republic of Romania) is a nationalist Romanian politician, who rose to fame as a controversial mayor of Cluj-Napoca between 1992 and 2004.

 Biography

 He became well known for his very strong nationalist stance favouring ethnic Romanians in Cluj-Napoca, which is a relatively multi-ethnic city with an increasing ethnic Romanian majority (80.8%) and a significant ethnic Hungarian population (17.1%).
 Other ethnic groups include Romani and Germans (more specifically Transylvanian Saxons).
 Cluj-Napoca is considered to be the major city of Transylvania, a historical region with a significant Hungarian minority.

 Funar was a candidate for the presidency for the Romanian National Unity Party (PUNR) in 1992 and 1996.
 In 1997, after he was expelled from PUNR, he joined the far-right Greater Romania Party (PRM).

 Funar served as mayor of Cluj-Napoca from 1992 to 2004, when he was defeated in the first round of the mayoral election.
 Emil Boc of the Justice and Truth Alliance (DA) won in the second round run-off against Social Democratic Party (PSD) candidate Ioan Rus.
 Funar ran again in 2008, coming in fourth with 4.2% of the vote.

 Previously, Funar was also the General Secretary of the Greater Romania Party (PRM).
 Among his proposals in parliament are the distribution of Romanian-language Bibles to all citizens and the raising of a statue of Mihai Eminescu in every commune.

 He is married to Sabina Funar, a professor at the University of Agricultural Sciences and Veterinary Medicine in Cluj-Napoca.